Where are we and which areas do we cover?

 As a small school, communication between the staff and the families is part of daily life at Undershaw.
 The team of specialist staff will be closely involved with each child’s development throughout their time with us.
-We operate a more formal Annual Review process and meeting take place each half term chaired by our SEND Education lead and attended by parents / carers, a representative from the Local Authority (if the place is funded by the LEA), pastoral support staff and relevant therapists.
+We operate a more formal Annual Review process and meeting take place each half term chaired by our SEND Education lead and attended by parents / carers, a representative from the Local Authority (if the place is funded by the LA), pastoral support staff and relevant therapists.

 We are child-centric school and have a nurturing approach to each child.
 There is a unique team surrounding each child ensuring that each aspect of the EHCP is catered for at Undershaw.
 Parents and Carers can look forward to an immersive relationship with the school, our staff and our way of life.
 We value each family and take pride in offering a flexible approach to communication, both formal and informal.

 We have a Parents Association and are always on the lookout for new members to join and help craft and develop the many aspects of life at Undershaw.
 A parent perspective is vital to the school and such an important attribute of our daily life.